HectorCastelli/website/src/content/blog/axioms-of-development.md

 ]
 ---

 I have been writing code for more than a decade.
-Languages, tools, and practices have changed and evolved during this time, however, one constant remains: My desire to create useful software.
+Languages, tools, and practices have changed and evolved during this time, however, one constant remains: the desire to create useful software.

 During the course of my career, my opinions have changed regarding which practices actually contribute to useful software.
 In this article, I hope to share some of the things I keep in mind to have a higher chance of writing useful software.